 Brian Ippolito has served as president and chief executive officer of Orbis since 2006.
 Under his leadership, Orbis has established itself as a leader in delivering semantic applications and cloud analytics to the Department of Defense and select Fortune 50 companies.
 Prior to Orbis, he was director of advanced programs and products, C4ISR, and Networked Systems at Northrop Grumman, where he directed a number of advanced technology programs and business operations.
 A recipient of the 2012 Ernst & Young Entrepreneur of the Year Award, a 2013 Influential Marylander Award, and a host of other honors, Orbis is regarded as a respected leader in the IT industry.

-Prior to founding IRM Group, Inc., Irmer enjoyed a distinguished tenure in government, having served as the chief executive officer of the Illinois Sports Facilities Authority; assistant general counsel for Chicago Public Schools and administrator of its multi-billion dollar Capital Improvement Program; director of construction services for the Public Building Commission of Chicago; and deputy commissioner of the City of Chicago Department of Buildings.
+Irmer has also enjoyed a distinguished tenure in government, having served as the chief executive officer of the Illinois Sports Facilities Authority; assistant general counsel for Chicago Public Schools and administrator of CPS’s multi-billion dollar Capital Improvement Program; director of construction services for the Public Building Commission of Chicago; and deputy commissioner of the City of Chicago Department of Buildings.
 As a private sector real estate professional, Irmer served as senior vice president for Mesirow Financial and as vice president of development for Merchandise Mart Properties, Inc. To date, Irmer has administered well over $7 billion in public and private construction projects.

-Irmer was honored with the IIT Professional Achievement Award in 2007.
-In addition to IIT’s Alumni Board of Directors and African American Alumni Association, Irmer also sits on the boards of numerous civic and charitable organizations, including World Chicago and the Catholic Theological Union.
-She has served on the Board of Directors of the Chicago Convention and Tourism Bureau and was a founding member of the Chicago Sports Commission.
+Irmer was honored with the Illinois Tech Professional Achievement Award in 2007.
+She co-chairs the Alumni Association Board of Directors International Committee.
+In addition to the Illinois Institute of Technology African American Alumni Association, Irmer also sits on the boards of numerous civic and charitable organizations, including World Chicago and the Catholic Theological Union.
+She has served on the Board of Directors of the Chicago Convention and Tourism Bureau and was a founding member of the Chicago Sports Commission (now known as Choose Chicago).
 Irmer is the recipient of numerous awards and honors for her involvement in community and youth services, her longstanding support and advocacy of minority and woman-owned businesses, and her promotion of international business relationships within Illinois.

 William Lam is a principal at Atar Group, a management consulting firm.
 He has worked at companies such as OCE, Emerson, ITW, Navistar, General Motors, Avery, and more.

 Sherrie Littlejohn (M.S.
-CS ’82), Trustee Executive VP, Enterprise Technology Architecture • Wells Fargo Bank, N.A.
+CS ’82), Trustee Executive Vice President, Internal Innovation Strategies, Innovation Group • Wells Fargo

 MaryAnn McNally (EE ’82, M.B.A. ’95)VP of Research & Development • Illinois Tool Works, Inc.